nextstrain/docs.nextstrain.org/src/reference/data-formats.rst

 Nextstrain uses a few different kinds of `JSON
 <https://en.wikipedia.org/wiki/JSON>`__ files at various stages in a typical
-build.
+workflow.

 The primary JSON files used by Nextstrain are those consumed by Auspice to display a dataset.
 Without these **dataset files**, Auspice has nothing to display.
-These files are typically the final output of a build and produced by the Augur command :doc:`augur export <augur:usage/cli/export>`.
+These files are typically the final output of a workflow and produced by the Augur command :doc:`augur export <augur:usage/cli/export>`.
 They come in two versions: